 NMJC students are required to perform their own work on all class/lab/clinical projects, papers, and tests unless a professor specifically allows for collaboration with other students.
 If students combine their own thoughts with material written by other authors in projects, credit must be given to the creator of that outside material using a format designated by their professor.
 Students must show their work and may need to keep notes, copies of source material, rough drafts, and lab results.
 NMJC embraces the belief that all learners - students, faculty, staff, and administrators - will act with integrity and honesty.
 Fabrication of sources, cheating, or unauthorized collaboration is not permitted on any work submitted in the context of NMJC classes.
-An academic integrity violation may have consequences up-to-and-including failure in a course and removal from a Dual Credit program.
+Academic Integrity violations may have consequences up-to-and-including removal from a Dual Credit program.